giving back time to focus

 There was a time when we lacked access to affordable technology to make the auditing of customized formulas and complicated spreadsheets simpler and more reasonable.
-As such, errors in spreadsheets that would cumulatively amount to large sums in the thousands would be dismissed and written off as the cost of using complex software and doing business.
-But these costs would slowly gnaw away at an organizations reserves creating a compounding problem simply being ignored.
-Reserves that have proven to be so critical and its value appreciated more during unprecedented times like the ones we face in the mist of the COVID-19 pandemic.
+Spreadsheet errors that would cumulatively amount to large sums in the thousands would be dismissed and written off as the cost of using complex software and “doing business.”
+But these costs can slowly gnaw away at an organizations’ reserves, creating a compounding problem that’s simply been ignored.
+Now more than ever, reserves have proven to be so critical— their value appreciated even more during unprecedented times like the ones we face in the midst of the COVID-19 pandemic.

 This is the challenge that Jason Kempt faced when he joined United Way as Senior Director of Finance & Accounting a few of years ago.
-Jason having immediately worked for the National Defense prior to joining United Way was accustomed to the types of tools and capabilities that existed for larger companies and how they were impacting financial software.
-So upon inheriting an outdated and over-complicated set of spreadsheets to handle the budgeting process for the Ottawa chapter, he knew that there had to be a solution that existed in the marketplace that solved these inherited problems at an affordable rate for a Nonprofit organization like themselves.
-That’s when he came across Budgyt and met with James, explaining the complexity of their budgeting process and the urgency in finding a solution that would solve the following pains and challenges that we identified:
+Having worked for the National Defense prior to joining United Way, Jason was accustomed to the types of financial tools and software that existed for larger companies.
+But when he inherited an outdated and over-complicated set of spreadsheets to handle the budgeting process for United Way’s Ottawa chapter, he searched for a solution that could help solve these problems at an affordable rate for a Nonprofit organization like themselves.
+That’s when he came across Budgyt.
+Jason worked with James to address the complexities of their budgeting process, and we urgently found him a solution that would solve his following pains and challenges:

-United Way is a heavily siloed organization and this adds complexity to their business.
-It had too many cost centers and too many GL codes.
-In full transparency - they still do but the issue was that the process was decentralized with it being spread across various spreadsheets and created a very daunting task of having to merge and consolidate all of the different data together for cost recovery.
+United Way is a heavily siloed organization which adds complexity to their business.
+It had too many cost centers and too many GL codes, and the process was decentralized and spread across various spreadsheets.
+This created a very daunting task of having to merge and consolidate all of the different data together for cost recovery.

-In addition this also meant having to manage the formulas and potential errors across a wide variety of unique spreadsheets with varying levels of complexity resulting in a high investment of labor hours in addressing these challenges.
+This also meant having to manage formulas and potential errors across a wide variety of unique spreadsheets with varying levels of complexity, resulting in a high investment of labor hours to address these challenges.

-In having to constantly endure the daunting task of merging all of the complicated data and spreadsheets together, they started to feel what we refer to as Budgeting FOBO (Fear Of Broken fOrmulas) where the magnitude of any single formula error would cause unneeded stress and anxiety.
+In having to constantly endure the daunting task of merging all of the complicated data and spreadsheets together, they started to feel what we refer to as Budgeting FOBO (Fear Of Broken fOrmulas): when the magnitude of any single formula error causes unneeded stress and anxiety.

-As these fears manifested with the increase in amount of errors and missing links over time, they knew that they needed to take quick action to upgrade their outdated process or have these errors slowly gnaw away at their reserves.
+As these fears manifested with increased errors and missing links over time, they needed to take quick action to upgrade their outdated process, or risk having these errors slowly gnaw away at their reserves.

 Complex budgets: Cost allocation

-The complexity of the business is attributed to the various services that they provide but in particular it is in cost re-allocation.
+The complexity of United Way is attributed to the various services they provide, but in particular, it is in cost re-allocation.

-Specifically - they process the charitable workplace campaign for the federal government in Canada and do that on behalf of a wide variety of charities, incurring costs in doing so.
+Specifically, United Way processes the charitable workplace campaign for the federal government of Canada on behalf of a wide variety of charities, incurring costs in doing so.

-The process to recover the costs for doing the processing of the various charities only increases the complexity of their entire process.
+The process to recover the costs of handling their various charities only increases the complexity of their entire process.

 the features we delivered that